Adding Gamification to the Volunteer Experience

 There are several aspects of gamification that make it an effective tool.
 Here are a few of the reasons you should use gamification with your volunteer program:

-Gamification makes volunteering enjoyable because it offers incentives for volunteers to work toward.
-Your volunteers are likely to be intrinsically motivated because they want to do good work for an organization they care about.
-Still, an extra incentive can make the process more enjoyable and give their motivation levels a boost.
+2. Provides incentives: Gamification makes volunteering enjoyable because it incentivizes volunteers to work toward goals.
+While volunteers are often intrinsically motivated to help an organization they care about, an extra incentive can make the process more enjoyable and boost their motivation.

+5. Taps into natural competitiveness: Competition in volunteering can be an asset when wielded effectively.
 When people compete for fun prizes or merely bragging rights, they’ll have a little extra fire and determination as they work — whether they’re seeing how many quizzes they can take to boost their knowledge or who can find the treasures hidden in often-missed cleaning spots.
-In a friendly, low-stakes environment, the volunteering competitions are likely to remain good-natured and enjoyable and boost productivity.
+Volunteering competitions in a friendly, low-stakes environment will likely remain good-natured and enjoyable and boost productivity.

-Your volunteers work hard for your organization and make your workloads easier to manage.
-In the bustle of the day, you may not always communicate your gratitude as effectively as you could.
-Using gamification strategies to give your volunteers small, frequent rewards can be a way of saying thank-you to your volunteers for all they do — though you’ll probably want to say thanks directly as well!
+6. Communicates your thanks: Your volunteers work hard and deserve thanks.
+Using gamification strategies to give your volunteers small, frequent rewards can be a way of saying thank you to your volunteers for all they do — though you’ll probably want to say thanks directly as well!

 Benefits of Investing in Gamification in Your Volunteer Organization